alecthomas/entityx/README.md

 }
 ```

 To query all components with a set of components assigned use ``EntityManager::entities_with_components()``.
-This method will return only those entities that have *all* of the specified components associated with them, assigning the component pointer to the corresponding component pointer:
+This method will return only those entities that have *all* of the specified components associated with them, assigning each component pointer to the corresponding component instance:

 ```
-Position *position;
+boost::shared_ptr<Position> position;
-Direction *direction;
+boost::shared_ptr<Direction> direction;
 for (auto entity : entities.entities_with_components(position, direction)) {
   // Do things with entity ID, position and direction.
 }